thethunderturner/filament/docs/01-introduction/02-installation.md

 ### Installing Tailwind CSS

-Run the following command to install Tailwind CSS for Vite, with the Tailwind Forms and Typography plugins:
+Run the following command to install Tailwind CSS and its Vite plugin, along with the Tailwind Forms and Typography plugins:

 ```bash
 npm install tailwindcss @tailwindcss/vite @tailwindcss/forms @tailwindcss/typography --save-dev